dariodepa/tiledesk-docs/apis/realtime-api/README.md

 ## Rate Limiting
 We only allow a certain number of new connections per minute.
 The number of new connections to the Realtime API is restricted by REST API rate limits.
 We also allow a certain number of concurrently running connections to the Realtime API.

 We reserve the right to adjust the rate limit for given endpoints in order to provide a high quality of service for all clients.
-If the rate limit is exceeded, Tiledesk will respond with a Too Many Requests response code and a body that details the reason for the rate limiter kicking in.
+If the rate limit is exceeded, Tiledesk will respond with a body that details the reason for the rate limiter kicking in.

+We also limit the total amount of data exchanged through real time APIs.
+For example the number of Realtime requests exchanged can’t exceed a certain number of items.
+If this number is exeeded you can always use REST APIs to get additional data or to make more complex queries.

 ## Using The API
 * Establish an authenticated WebSocket connection to wss://rtm.tiledesk.com/v2/.